 I had stumbled into mindful eating!
 Which I never thought I’d understand because I don’t like slowing down.
 I was the opposite of what I considered mindful!
 But now that I have figured it out, I am finally free from food obsession.
 Long gone are the days I spent all day planning what I was going to eat and thinking about my next meal..
 Reading, listening to podcasts, and trying a new diet a month was wearing me out!
 Now, I truly feel like it’s easier to enjoy life!
 And as a bonus- I STILL LOVE FOOD, but now, food brings me pleasure, while effortlessly eating less and seeing weight loss results.

 I’ve been so energized and excited about my weight loss through mindful eating, that I finally had the content for the book I’ve been dreaming about writing my whole life!
 I’ve written down every thing I did to lose weight.
-Everything you need to know about mindful eating is in this book.
+Everything you need to know about mindful eating is in my e-book.
 My daily rituals, the food I ate, my 40 days of affirmations and journal prompts are all here for you!
-If you are tired of dieting, working hard, and not seeing results, this is a must – read!
-I know you’ll love this new mindset as much as I do.
-And, I’d love to hear about your success as well!
+I know you’ll love this new mindset as much as I do. (check out the book here) And, I’d love to hear about your success as well!